kunalb/termdex/markdown_files/README.md

 ## Change log and plans

 ### Future
+- [ ] Add support for parsing markdown itself (headers, links, wiki links)
+- [ ] Use virtual tables for all multiple valued columns
 - [ ] Add support for creating files by inserting records
 - [ ] Add support for updating files by modifying rows
 - [ ] Document and publish as a library & zig package